russelldavies/coph/README.rst

 coph: CUPS Over Plain HTTP
 ==========================

+(Note: if your print data can be sent directly to your printer, raw mode, and you don't need CUPS then `posh <https://github.com/russelldavies/posh>`_ may be a better option.)

 coph is a small HTTP daemon that listens for requests and prints them via CUPS.